kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

     randomSamplingPercentage: 100.00
 ```

-Selectively, namespaces or workloads can be configured with individual settings by placing further resources.
-To not report spans at all for a specific workload, the `disableSpanReporting` flag can be activated using a selector expression.
+Namespaces or workloads can selectively be configured with individual settings by placing further resources.
+To not report spans at all for a specific workload, the `disableSpanReporting` flag can be activated using the selector expression.

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1